afujimoto/CAMPHORsomatic/README.md

 $ curl -L http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/chainSelf.txt.gz | zcat | python3 ./src/repeat/ucsc_selfchain.py /dev/stdin | sort -k1,1 -k2,2g > ./data/chainSelf.txt
 ```

-## Data of noramal samples
+## Data of normal samples

 CAMPHOR_comparison.sh compares cancer SVs and normal SV candidates, and removes germline SVs.
 For this comparison, <SV type>_candidate.txt0 files in <output directory of normal> are used.
-Users can merge these SV files of other normal samples, and save the same name in a new directory.
+Users can merge these SV files of multiple normal samples, and save as <SV type>_candidate.txt0 in a new directory.
 The new directory can be used as <output directory of normal> in analysis with CAMPHOR_comparison.sh.
 This analysis increases power to remove germline SVs.

 ## Performance
 False positive rate was estimated to be ~7% with PCR in a liver cancer sample set (Fujimoto et al. in revision).